Introduction

 What is motebit, and why does it exist.

-A motebit is a small glass sphere, alive, suspended in air.
+A motebit is a small liquescent sphere, alive, suspended in air.
 It breathes because droplets oscillate.
 It glows when it thinks.
 It remembers what you've told it, forgets gracefully over time, and asks before it acts.
 It lives on your device — not in someone else's cloud.

 Every AI today owns the intelligence and rents you a session.
 When the session ends, the memory resets, the context vanishes, the relationship starts over.
 Motebit inverts that.
 The intelligence is a commodity — you can swap the LLM underneath at any time.
 What you own is the agent itself: its identity, its accumulated memory, its trust, its governance.